giussepi/ECS521-Interactive-Media-Design-and-Production-Labs-Work-2021-Lab-2/README.md

 ### Deadline: 12/10/21 17:00
 The Submission Link is available under ASSESMENT INFORMATION/RESOURCES Section of Module Page.
 ### General Instruction:
-Assignments must be submitted in a .zip package or alike ( .7z .bdoc .cdoc .ddoc .gtar .tgz .gz .gzip .hqx .rar .sit .tar .zip).
+- Assignments must be submitted in a .zip package or alike ( .7z .bdoc .cdoc .ddoc .gtar .tgz .gz .gzip .hqx .rar .sit .tar .zip).
 Code submitted in other formats will not be accepted.
 Corrupt or otherwise unreadable files will not be accepted.
+- Make sure to compress/zip the whole folder `ECS521-Interactive-Media-Design-and-Production-Labs-Work-2021-Lab-2-main` so all your work is included in the submission.

 ### Submission Checklist
 - [x] Has your file been saved in a zip package?